Houdeeny/rog-3-debloater/README.md

 # ASUS ROG Phone 3 Debloater

-A personal script of mine to remove bloatware in ASUS ROG Phone 3.
+A script for Windows to remove bloatware in ASUS ROG Phone 3.

 **DISCLAIMER**: Use at your own risk.
 I am not responsible for anything that could happen to your phone.